1989–90 South-West Indian Ocean cyclone season: Tropical Cyclone Edisoana

 The MFR began tracking a tropical disturbance on March 1 between Mauritius and Diego Garcia, which was followed by the JTWC for several days previously and classified as Tropical Cyclone 18S.
-Within a day, it intensified into Moderate Tropical Storm Edisoana while tracking southwestward.
+Within a day, it intensified into Moderate Tropical Storm Edisoana (a Malagasy derivative of "Edison") while tracking southwestward.
 On March 4, the JTWC upgraded the storm to the equivalent of a minimal hurricane, and on the next day the MFR followed suit by upgrading Edisoana to tropical cyclone status.
 The latter agency estimated peak 10‑minute winds of 135 km/h, while the JTWC assessed a peak 1‑minute intensity of 185 km/h.
 Around that time, the storm passed west of Rodrigues island.
 Edisoana accelerated southward and gradually weakened, influenced by an approaching trough.
 On March 7, the storm began transitioning into an extratropical cyclone, completing it by the next day.
 The extratropical cyclone rapidly intensified due to the influence of the trough and a nearby ridge, later being absorbed by the westerlies.